loonshoot/airank-core/listener/README.md

-# Outrun Listener Service
+# AI Rank Listener Service

-The Listener Service is a critical component of the Outrun platform that monitors MongoDB collections for changes and triggers jobs based on those changes.
+The Listener Service is a critical component of the AI Rank platform that monitors MongoDB collections for changes and triggers jobs based on those changes.
 It uses MongoDB Change Streams to provide real-time processing of data modifications.

 ## Architecture Overview